Gender pay gap

 The gender pay gap shows the difference in pay between male and female employees in an organisation.
 It is defined as the difference between men’s and women’s hourly earnings.

-If you lined up all the women who work here and found the median (middle) hourly rate.
-And lined up all the men who work here and found the median hourly rate.
-The difference between the two is the gender pay gap.
+If you lined up all the women who work here and found the median (middle) hourly rate and lined up all the men who work here and found the median hourly rate the difference between the two is the median gender pay gap.

 It’s important to remember the gender pay gap measure is different from equal pay.
 People who work in the same role at Alzheimer’s Society are paid in the same pay band.

-The gender pay gap at Alzheimer’s Society on 5 April 2020 is 11.2% in favour of men.
+The median gender pay gap at Alzheimer’s Society on the snapshot date of 5 April 2022 is 18.7% in favour of men.
+The mean (average) gender pay gap is 15.92%.

 Why do we have a gender pay gap?

-The gender pay gap at Alzheimer’s Society results from the over-representation of women in lower salaried roles, such as Day Support Worker and Service Administrator, and the larger representation of men in higher salaried roles.
+81% of our workforce is female.
+The gender pay gap at Alzheimer’s Society mainly results from the over-representation of women in lower salaried frontline roles and the larger representation of men in higher salaried roles.

 Percentage of men and women in each hourly pay quarter